Mental Health

 Make an appointment by email with our TU-internal Psychosocial Student Counseling (If you have difficulty reaching Ms. Springer, send us an email to sozial@htu.at).

-Option 3: Immediate help
+Option 3: Emergency help

 You can find a psychologist/psychotherapist yourself, e.g. at the Professional Association of Austrian Psychologists or at the Austrian Federal Association for Psychotherapy.
 They will tell you their hourly rate and you pay yourself.
 You can apply for a cost subsidy from your health insurance company via the therapist.
 You will always receive a cost subsidy for the first 10 sessions, for all further sessions you have to submit a very detailed application.
 Nevertheless, you still bear the costs predominantly yourself.